pns-si5-al-course/soa-marsy-marsy-23-24-team-f/README.md

 ./run.sh

-* First scenario will run for 120 seconds untill orbiting
+* First scenario will run  untill orbiting
-* Second scenario will run for 60 seconds untill failure
+* Second scenario will run untill failure during first stage separation and autodestruc
+* Third scenario is manual destrucs on fuel leak but needs some fixes

 * User friendly view of telemetrics at http://localhost:3007/